Gumrah (1993 film): Reception

-Box office

-Gumrah was well received at the Indian box office and ranked as the ninth highest-grossing Hindi film of the year.

-Critical reception

 India Today wrote, "A timely reminder of what a fine actress Sridevi is.
 She plays a singer who is falsely charged with drug smuggling and imprisoned in Hong Kong.
 Unfortunately, the rest of the film can't quite match her performance."

-When it screened in Nigeria, it was remarked that audiences loved and knew the film.
+When it screened in Nigeria, it is remarked that audiences loved and knew the film.
 "They cheered at tense points, thumping their seats and stamping their feet.
 At other points they mimicked dialogue and shouted out responses to the heroes and villains, the film was also well received at the Indian box office and was the seventh highest grossing Hindi film of 1993."

-Gumrah received mixed-to-positive reviews from critics, with particular praise for Sridevi's performance.
-India Today praised Sridevi's performance, stating, "A timely reminder of what a fine actress Sridevi is.
-She plays a singer who is falsely charged with drug smuggling and imprisoned in Hong Kong.
-Unfortunately, the rest of the film can't quite match her performance."

-The film also gained popularity internationally.
-During screenings in Nigeria, Gumrah reportedly received an enthusiastic response, with audiences cheering, mimicking dialogue, and vocally reacting to key moments.